sodadata/soda-core/docs/README.md

 # soda-sql

-SQL-based data monitoring for Data Engineers
+SQL-based data quality monitoring for Data Engineers

+For every data pipeline job, you should ensure your data is checked before and after your pipeline runs.
+That is the only way to protect against silent data issues for the consumers of your data.

+soda-sql offers a declarative way to specify scans.
+Each scan configuration will lead to SQL queries being executed (read-only) and compute data metrics.
+Those metrics can be used to stop the pipeline.

  * Configure what metrics should be computed
  * Stop your data pipeline based on metric tests
  * Add metric configuration files to your version control system
- * Add custom SQL query metrics
+ * Add any custom SQL query metric
  * Collaborate with Analysts and other data roles in your company

 Configure the default metrics for all columns in a dataset (=table)